 Planetary nebulae are short-lived phenomena, astronomically speaking.
 They typically last only several thousand years.
 As the central stars vent their atmospheres into space, the outer surfaces of their exposed cores reach temperatures of more than 30,000 K and start emitting enough ultraviolet photons to ionize the expelled material and cause it to glow.

 The progenitor stars eventually cool so much that they can no longer ionize the expanding clouds of gas and they evolve into white dwarfs.
 The expanding nebular material may eventually be recycled to form new generations of stars and planets.

-The nebula was formed when a low-mass star expelled its outer layers, which are now illuminated by strong ultraviolet irradiation from the remnant of the progenitor star, a bright white dwarf with a temperature of 55,000 K and a visual magnitude of 11.5.
-The central star has an absolute magnitude of +1.5, which translates into a luminosity about 20 times that of the Sun.
-The nebula is moving toward us at a radial velocity of 28 miles per second.
+The bright central star at the heart of the Saturn Nebula has a visual magnitude of 11.5 and a surface temperature of 55,000 K. It has an absolute magnitude of +1.5, corresponding to a luminosity about 20 times that of the Sun.
+The nebula is moving toward us with a radial velocity of 28 miles per second.

 Saturn Nebula – NGC 7009

 |Declination||−11° 21′ 48.580157556″|